MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 # DataAccessIntent Property

-Sets whether the data that is accessed from a read-only replica of the database.
+Sets whether to access data for the object from a read-only replica of the database or the primary database.

 ## Applies To